jamesdbrock/hffix/README.md

 There are two disadvantages to this method.

-1. Creating these message objects requires free-store memory allocation, which uses a lot of CPU time &mdash; typically more CPU time than all the rest of the parsing logic.
+1. Creating these message objects requires free-store memory allocation, which uses a lot of CPU time — typically more CPU time than all the rest of the parsing logic.
 2. Declaring the classes for these objects requires a lot of boilerplate code, and makes it difficult to handle surprising messages at run-time.

 The advantage of object-oriented-style FIX parsers is that with the familiar object API, any field of a message object can be read or written randomly at any point in the program, which may simplify program logic.